dqops/dqo/docs/data-sources/azure/azure.md

 ## Credential Chain

-The credential chain use environment variables and account stored locally used for applications running locally.
+The credential chain uses environment variables and accounts stored locally used for applications running locally.
 That is why it will work on local DQOps instance only.

-You can sign in interactively to Azure with use of Azure CLI command: az login
+You can sign in interactively to Azure with use of Azure CLI command: **az login**

 After you succeed with the command restart the DQOps process allowing it to load the fresh account credentials.

 ## Service Principal

+This is the recommended authentication method.

 The service principal is an impersonalized identity used specifically for a service with a proper permission.
-This is a recommended authentication method.

-This method needs to create a service account, generate secret and add role assignment to the container.
+This method needs to create a service account, generate a secret and add role assignment to the container.

 To use this method you need to create a service account in Azure.
 Open **Enterprise applications** and click the **New application**.